 Short answer, you need an attorney and I think you probably know that.
 Your attorney needs to let the adjuster know what the authorized treating physician ordered: surgery.
 If they want a second opinion, fine, but sending him to PT has not been ordered and could make him worse.
 If an attorney...Read more »

 In general, the workers' comp insurance carrier will only pay for treatment that they or the employer authorize.
 It's not a question of papers being filed but of approval before your go.
 There is an exception for true emergency treatment.
-If you don't get approval ahead of time, the ER visit may...Read more »
+If you don't get approval ahead of time,...Read more »

 Yes.
 The workers' comp insurance company has a lien by law on your settlement money from your civil law suit arising from the same accident.
 It doesn't matter that you were not at fault.
-Actually, if you were at fault, there probably would not be a civil law suit settlement; you are getting a...Read more »
+Actually, if you were at fault, there probably would not be a civil law suit settlement; you are...Read more »

 Needed surgery to remove pins but pins was already removed.
 Can I still get a second mmi rating.
 I feel like my wrist is injured more then 14% I barely have motion in wrist and I can’t lift over 10 pounds without hand shaking .
 And the workers comp doctor put me at a full restriction